TheArchitect123/Xcode-Portfolio-Projects/README.md

 # Xcode & Android Studio Portfolio Projects
- Swift, Objective-C, Java & Kotlin Android (Maven & Gradle)
+ Swift, Objective-C, Java & Kotlin (Maven & Gradle)

 This repository contains a collection of native iOS & Android applications written in Objective-C & Swift (for iOS) and Java & Kotlin (for Android).
 Android projects use a mix of Gradle and Maven to manage dependencies and the apk.